Easy Ways to Detect Air Leaks

 Outside your house

-- Inspect exterior corners, making sure the edges match up correctly and there are no gaps
+- Examine exterior corners, making sure the edges match up correctly and there are no gaps

 - Make sure siding is properly aligned next to windows and chimneys

 A DIY energy assessment can be effective for a number of air leaks in your home, but for additional energy savings, call in a professional.
-Experts can conduct a comprehensive energy assessment, complete with a blower door test that can help find major sources of energy loss in your home, and share information on how best to fix them for greater energy efficiency.
+Experts can conduct a comprehensive energy assessment, which includes a blower door test that can help detect major sources of energy loss in your home, and let you know how best to fix them for maximum energy efficiency.
 Contact Service Experts Heating & Air Conditioning in Fort Myers for a professional energy assessment at 239-908-6991.